outragedpinkracoon/vim_notes/cheatsheet.md

 - Press 'y' to (yank) copy
 - Move to desired paste location, press P to paste before or 'p' to paste after

+## Select all
+ggVG

+gg - move to the top of the buffer
+V - select current line
+G - move to end of buffer

 ## Puts
 p - pastes the contents of the buffer.
 If it’s a char, it’s pastes after the next char, if it’s a line, it’s after the next line and so on

 ## Replace

-r + character - replaces the character that the cursor is on
+r + character - replaces the character that the cursor is on R - allows you to type over existing text starting from the cursor posititon.
+Press ESC when finished.

+## Duplicate a line
+yyp - copies a line then pastes it below the original ddp - swap current line with the next

+## Move lines
+[e - move line up
+]e - move line down

 ## Searching
 While in command mode (prefixed with colon to differentiate)